The Peace of Westphalia

 Conclusion of P.6

-proto-nationalism increased the number of sources of transcendent credibility
+The adoption of proto-nationalism increased the number of sources of

-as each major power, at the very least, saw political authority passing from
+transcendent credibility as each major power, at the very least, saw political

-God to ruler through a different nation.
-However, as the Peace of Westphalia
+authority passing from God to ruler through a different nation.
+However, as the

-had to be aware of the religious questions within their territory and
+Therefore, rulers still had to be aware of the religious questions within their

-throughout Europe.
-The pursuit of national interest was not unlimited (hence,
+territory and throughout Europe.
+The pursuit of national interest was not

-received many sovereign-like powers, yet they still lacked true sovereignty.
+many sovereign-like powers, yet they still lacked true sovereignty.
+Thus, in

-Thus, in many ways they functioned as sovereigns within their territory, but on
+many ways they functioned as sovereigns within their territory, but on major

-major matters of state, the Emperor and the Imperial institutions dominated (in
+matters of state, the Emperor and the Imperial institutions dominated (in theory,

 very different from that which preceded it and that which would eventually